top of page

 Comments

-Tetra Gun grease, synthetic lubricant, Triple Action CLP, copper solvent, liquid blue, Action Blaster and the famous Gun Spray.
-New Suppressor Cleaner spray and ultrasonic cleaner bath, handgun cleaning mat, Hands On Lead Removal Wipes, ValuPro III gun cleaning kits, Prosmith one piece coated steel gun cleaning rods, cleaning patches, bronze brushes, brass jags, cotton mops tip swabs and mil-spec brush.
+Tetra Gun original grease, fluoropolymer lubricant, Triple Action CLP oil, copper solvent, liquid blue, Action Blaster cleaner degreaser, Gun Spray, Suppressor Cleaner, ultrasonic cleaner, new Bio Lube Oil, Bio Cleaner, Obex Prime grease, handgun cleaning mat, tapered tip swabs, ValuPro III gun cleaning kits, Prosmith one piece coated steel gun cleaning rods, cotton patches, bronze brushes, brass jags, cotton mops, bore mop rod, bore cleaning rope, mil-spec brush.
+All for serious shooting sports enthusiasts, hunters, gun owners and gunsmiths.

 Free Shipping on all orders $50 & up